The Boy with the Thorn in His Side: Artwork and matrix message

 The jumping man on the sleeve cover of the single release is a young Truman Capote.

-The British 7" and 12" version contain the etchings: ARTY BLOODY FARTY/IS THAT CLEVER...JM.
-"Is that clever" is an allusion to words in "Rubber Ring", a title which itself is a line from The Importance of Being Earnest, a play that was referenced in the etchings of "William, It Was Really Nothing" and Hatful of Hollow.
+The British 7" and 12" versions contain the etchings: ARTY BLOODY FARTY/IS THAT CLEVER...JM.
+"Is that clever" is an allusion to a piece of sampled dialogue in "Rubber Ring" taken from The Importance of Being Earnest, a play that was referenced in the etchings of "William, It Was Really Nothing" and Hatful of Hollow.
 "JM" is a reference to Johnny Marr, and was also an etching on the Sandie Shaw version of "Hand in Glove".